DasLab/Server_RMDB/README.md

 - Data/config backup [weekly on Sun morning by cron]

 Keep an eye on them when fail (you get admin email notice)

-> Should write complete docs/wiki like this: https://github.com/t47io/django-Primerize-server/wiki

 ## Reference